Anomaly Pregnancy Scans (19-24 weeks)

 The scan can predict morbidity, life incompatibility, necessity of post-natal support or ultrasound surveillance.

-We perform anomaly scans between 19 and 24 weeks of pregnancy because visualization before and after this stage is technically difficult.
+We perform anomaly scans between 19 and 24 weeks of pregnancy because visualization is best at this stage.

 There is no need to have a full bladder at this stage.
 Bring all previous records and blood tests.
 Inform the sonographer if you had a previous abnormal or high risk pregnancy and if anyone in the family has a congenital abnormality.